 For a meal with a difference, go to Draculas for an amusing stage show while eating top rate food

 There are many great accommodation options on the Gold Coast and it can be easy to bag a last minute bargain if you aren’t visiting during peak times.
 Our favourite choice is the QT Gold Coast which is a modern 5 star hotel in a handy location in Surfers Paradise close to the beach.

-By Melissa from Camp Essentials.
+By Melissa from Queensland Camping.